A WORD TO BUYERS:

 I happily provide references and I’m pleased to compete for your business so please invite me to interview for the job.
 Thanks!

-(If you’ve made it this far, then reading about my background might just send you over the edge.)
 I was born and raised in Ottawa, Ontario; I studied Philosophy at the University of Ottawa and earned a BA in Communications from Trinity Western University in Langley, BC.
 My career history is primarily in marketing: I worked in student recruiting for my alma mater and I went on to work for Fisher Broadcasting’s National Sales office here in Seattle.
 My wife and I later worked for a ski season in the French/Swiss Alps then travelled western Europe for about 4 months in a '79 VW camper.
-These days, my wife is a full-time mom, we live in the Crown Hill neighborhood and we have two daughters.
+These days, my wife is a full-time mom, we live in the Maple Leaf neighborhood and we have two daughters and two sons.
 I've been working full-time in Seattle real estate since 2002.